 |Fax||Service Features||Fax integration||N||Y|

 Suggested test plan and post-migration validation for admins

-To validate that your users have been migrated to Cloud Voicemail, simply leave a voicemail to a user and check the message body in Outlook, Cloud Voicemail messages have an additional footer that reads:
+To validate that your users have been migrated to Cloud Voicemail, leave a voicemail to a user and check the message body in Outlook.
+Cloud Voicemail messages have a footer that reads:

 Thank you for using Transcription!
 If you don't see a transcript above, it's because the audio quality was not clear enough to transcribe.